An Overview Of Solar Bonds In Mexico

 Recently, a climate advocacy NGO called the Mexican Climate Initiative (ICM) developed a solar bond program to use a percentage of the money from the electric subsidy program to invest in solar energy projects.
 The funds are used to purchase solar photovoltaic (PV) modules to be installed on the rooftops of residential houses, particularly in heavily subsidized areas.

-We expect that this will help redesign Mexico’s existing electricity structure by allowing the state-owned Federal Electricity Commission (CFE) to increase its solar power generation to make the organization profitable in the long-term.
+This will help redesign Mexico's existing electricity structure by allowing the state-owned Federal Electricity Commission (CFE) to increase its solar power generation to make the organization profitable in the long term.
 CFE will use the solar bond scheme to install PV systems in residential areas, providing users with enough electricity to meet their needs and sending excess electricity back to the grid.

 Lower Costs and Lower Greenhouse Gas Emissions

-We expect this program to lead to lower costs for the user as well as lower subsidy costs for CFE.
-As more PV systems are installed, it will stop the reliance on the production of electricity using fossil fuels, offering a cleaner and cheaper long-term alternative.
-Ultimately, this could help the GoM stop its subsidy scheme altogether to invest in other renewable energy technologies.
+We expect this program to lead to lower costs for the user, as well as lower subsidy costs for CFE.
+As more PV systems are installed, it will reduce reliance on electricity production using fossil fuels, offering a cleaner and more cost-effective long-term alternative.
+Ultimately, this could help the GoM discontinue its subsidy scheme to invest in other renewable energy technologies.

 At present, the UK PACT (Partnering for Accelerated Climate Transitions) program is funding a pilot project to see how feasible the bond scheme is in practice.
 Phase one of the two-year project will provide PV systems to 635 households.
 If successful, the project could produce 1,690MW of solar capacity through the installation of 25,000 solar panels over 15 years, at an estimated cost of roughly $320 million.